EricCasey/Linkedin-Growth-Hack-V2/README.md

 1. **`~$`**`git clone https://github.com/EricCasey/Linkedin-Growth-Hack-V2.git`

-2. Download [Chromedriver](https://chromedriver.chromium.org/downloads) and put it in the project root.
+2. Download the correct [Chromedriver](https://chromedriver.chromium.org/downloads) for your version of Chrome and put it in the project root.

 3. **`~$`**`pip3 install json, time, shutil, signal, random, datetime, selenium`